The general workflow sequence inside SOFiSTiK using SSD and SOFiPLUS is recommended as follows:

 Inside the SSD task-tree the task “Materials” is one of the default settings.

-Simply use the right mouse click function to generate as much new materials as necessary.
+Simply use the right mouse click function to generate as many new materials as necessary.

 In case you have different construction stages in your cross section (e.g. composite section), it is necessary to define separate materials for every stage even if the material properties are the same for both parts.